piginzoo/textscanner/README.md

 # developing logs
 - 2020.4.24 create the project and implement the skeleton of the project
 - 2020.4.30 implement the network code, and finish the GT generator and loss function
+- 2020.5.12 the network works now after hundreds of trouble-shootings,TF2.0/tk.keras is full of pit